-In 1216 Louis, Dauphin of France, captured Canterbury Castle, but later retreated.
-In 1277 Jewish citizens of Canterbury were held iin the castle before being expelled from England as part of Edward I's policy.
-In 1303 a group of 23 prisoners who were being held for murder, were released on condition that they join the king's fleet in Scotland and returned to face trial after the conflict was over.
+In 1216 Louis, Dauphin of France, captured Canterbury Castle but later retreated.
+In 1277 Jewish citizens of Canterbury were held in the castle before being expelled from England as part of Edward I's policy.
+In 1303 a group of 23 prisoners who were being held for murder were released on condition that they join the king's fleet in Scotland and returned to face trial after the conflict was over.

-After Henry II built his new castle at Dover, Canterbury Castle declined in importance and became used primarily as a prison, under the control of the Sherrif of Kent.
-By the 13th century a new ground-level gate was created on the south east side.
+After Henry II built his new castle at Dover, Canterbury Castle declined in importance and became used primarily as a prison, under the control of the Sheriff of Kent.
+By the 13th century, a new ground-level gate was created on the south-east side.

 In 1825 the castle was used by the Canterbury Gas Light and Coke Company as a storage depot for coal and coke, and later a large water tank was set up on the ruins of the keep.
 In 1901 the castle was described as 'a most miserable discoloured ruin, its Cyclopean walls begrimed with soot and filth.'
 Thankfully the castle was purchased by Canterbury City Council, who have restored it to its current condition.

 The builders of the keep walls made heavy use of old Roman tiles and bricks, in addition to local flint.
-Also note the decorated courses of the walls; these are made from Quarr stone, a distinctive stone from the Isle of Wight.
-Stores of quarr were depleted by the 12th century and can only be found in early Norman buildings.
+Note the decorated courses of the walls; these are made from Quarr stone, a distinctive stone from the Isle of Wight.
+Stores of Quarr were depleted by the 12th century and can only be found in early Norman buildings.

 Little remains in the interior, though the foundations of inner chambers can be seen, and the recesses which held the floor timbers.
 One tower stair still rises to the full height of the castle, allowing excellent views of the interior and across the city.